What’s the Difference Between Composable and Headless eCommerce?

 The flexibility and ease of integration inherent in their microservices-based, unified platform means you can design and build a solution that meets your exact business needs, now and in the future.

-Kibo was recently named a Leader in the latest Forrester Wave B2C eCommerce Solutions, Q2 2022 report.
+Kibo was named a Leader in the latest Forrester Wave B2C eCommerce Solutions, Q2 2022 report.

 And we’ve ranked first for the B2C Digital Commerce Use Case in the Gartner Critical Capabilities for Digital Commerce Platforms.